Museum History & Mission

 Support Cortland's Landmark Building

-The impressive collection found throughout the 1890 House Museum offer visitors the opportunity to step back in time to 19th century Cortland.
-The unique history within our walls tells the stories of the Wickwire family, their servants, and the factory workers who toiled in Wickwire Wire Mills Factory.
+The impressive collections found throughout the 1890 House Museum offer visitors the opportunity to step back in time to 19th century Cortland.
+The unique history within the walls tells the stories of the Wickwire family, their servants, and the factory workers who toiled in Wickwire Wire Mills Factory.

-We strive to educate and inspire every visitor through diverse programming and exhibitions.
-With your help, we will preserve this Cortland County landmark for present and future generations.
+The museum strives to educate and inspire every visitor through diverse programming and exhibitions.
+With your help, this Cortland County landmark will be preserved for present and future generations.

 DonateBecome a Member